Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: LB-BSP

 \subsection{Weighted Gradient Aggregation}

-Recall that our objective under LB-BSP is to simultaneously achieve best hardware efficiency and statistical efficiency.
-By solving the optimization problem in Eq.~\ref{eq:optimization}, we eliminate resource wastage and realize the first part---best hardware efficiency as ASP.
-Next, we show that with weighted gradient aggregation, LB-BSP can also make the second part---best statistical efficiency as BSP.

-One obstacle facing LB-BSP is that workers have different batch sizes under it.
-Due to such heterogeneous batch sizes, the naively aggregated gradient would be \emph{biased}, impairing the statistical efficiency.
-We will first elaborate that problem and then propose \emph{weighted gradient aggregation} to solve it.
+By tuning the worker batch size with Alg.~\ref{alg:cpu-lbbsp} and Alg.~\ref{alg:gpu-lbbsp}, we can effectively eliminate deterministic stragglers and achieve high hardware efficiency.
+Yet, the resultant batch sizes on different workers would be inconsistent, which may affect the statistical efficiency.
+In this part, we first elaborate that problem and then give our solution.

-\textbf{Naive aggregation causes biased gradient under LB-BSP.} Under BSP, the aggregated gradient $g$ for parameter updating is the naive average of the gradients from workers.
+\textbf{Problem of Naive Aggregation under LB-BSP.} Under BSP, the aggregated global gradient $g$ for parameter updating is the naive average of the gradients from all the workers.
 Suppose there are $n$ workers and $g_i$ is the gradient calculated on worker-$i$ ($i$=$1,2,...,n$), then

 Here $B_i$ is the batch on worker-$i$.
 Getting rid of $g_i$, we have